Incoming Year 12 - 2021 entry

 As a fairly small sixth form, we offer a friendly atmosphere so, from the moment you join us, you will be part of our supportive and welcoming community.
 Our teachers and pastoral team will quickly get to know you and our strong induction programme will help you settle in and make friends.

 This webpage is designed to provide further information about your future within our Sixth Form.
-Remember that you can also keep up-to-date with all our latest news by following Westminster City School on Facebook and Twitter.
+Remember that you can also keep up-to-date with all our latest news by following us on Facebook and Twitter.

 Ms Dennis, Head of Sixth Form